vegassith/myportfolio-project/README.md

 - Integrating content helpers
 - Partials for data collections
 - Partials with local variables
 - Partials for manual collections
+- View helper methods

 ## Debugging
 ### How to properly debug a Rails application.